FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 1.17 How does typical coursebook pricing work?

-Understandably, a lot of work and expertise goes into building, publishing, and marketing coursebooks and I cannot compete with most of that.
-That business model is designed to make it easy and free for the instructor but unfortunately very costly for the student.
-The student pays over $100 for the book and instructors get a free book that aligns to the semester, and free instructor resources such as lesson PowerPoints and question and answer keys.
-For my teaching and my students, I wanted my own book at a lower price.
+But also, this business model is designed to make it easy and free for the instructor but very costly for the student.
+The student pays over $100 to get the book, and instructors get a free book, free instructor resources such as lesson PowerPoints, canned questions, and the answer keys.

 If there is something I can do to make this quality $25 book suitable as a coursebook for you and your class, please let me know.